How Can You Start a Business in Canada as a Non-Canadian?

 If the company you are starting is a corporation, you will first need to decide whether you are going to incorporate your business federally or provincially.

-How to Incorporate Your Business in Canada explains the difference between federal and provincial incorporation and outlines the incorporation process.
-Note that if you incorporate your new company federally, you will still need to register your business with each province or territory you do business in.
+If you incorporate your new company federally, you will still need to register your business with each province or territory you do business in.

 The Bottom Line if You Want to Start a Company in Canada